yanicells/Travel-Tracker/README.md

 # Travel-Tracker

-Travel Tracker is a lightweight app that lets users create profiles and record the countries they've visited using ISO country codes.
+Travel Tracker is a web app that lets users create profiles and record the countries they've visited using ISO country codes.

 ## Tech Stack